 Near Tinajones reservoir is Chaparri reserve.
-It is a nice lodge there.
-Our pressed time does not allow us to stay, but the birds are well staked out and it will give us good opportunity to score on Tumbes and Amazilia Hummingbirds, Peruvian Sheartail as well as Purple-collared Woodstar.
+There is a nice lodge here.
+Our time does not allow us to stay, but the birds are well staked out and it will give us good opportunity to score on Tumbes and Amazilia Hummingbirds, Peruvian Sheartail as well as Purple-collared Woodstar.
 Other good birds here include the introduced now wild breeding population of White-winged Guan, as well as White-tailed Jay, Plumbeous-backed Thrush and Tumbes Tyrant.

 Perhaps with stop for Scrub Nightjar and Peruvian Screech-Owl at dusk.
 Night in Olmos.

 Day 2: Birding Porculla pass to Jaen.
 Chapman's Antshrike and Marañon Crescentchest.

 5am start and one hour drive to Porculla Pass.
 Elegant Crescentchest, Black-cowled Saltator, Chapman's Antshrike, Piura Chat-tyrant, Line-cheeked Spinetail, and Bay-crowned Brush-finch are among the targets.
 Sometimes one may find the porcullae ssp of Gray-chinned Hermit here.